jarasmar/CV/Readme.md

 ### Tourism
 **Team management**, customer care and being able to **react fast to any unexpected situation** were key skills in these roles.
-I had a lot of responsibility, dealing with new team members, big groups of customers and a tight schedule, while paying attention to every detail to make sure they had the best experience.
-On a side note, working as a translator mixing up to five different languages is a great work out for your brain!
+I had a lot of responsibility, teaching new team members, big groups of customers and a tight schedule while paying attention to every detail to make sure they had the best experience.
+On a side note, working as a translator in an environment that mixes up to five different languages is a great work out for your brain!

 <details>
   <summary>Check Full Experience</summary>